 Lightheaded, he passes out but is miraculously saved when little yellow rocks, burning and giving off bursts of gas, revive him.
 This gas is pure oxygen and Draper devises a method to feed the oxygen into his regular tank.

 Several weeks later, a spacecraft appears over Mars and then lands.

-Draper, sure he is being rescued, runs to the ship only to discover that it is not from the USA or even the Earth.
+Draper, sure he is being rescued, runs to the ship only to discover that it is not from the USA or even from Earth.
 Watching the ship, Draper suddenly sees a figure detach himself (a slave escaping the custody of the alien slavers’ craft) and run in his direction.
 The two face each other warily.

 Gradually, Draper allays the fears of the newcomer (Victor Lundin) and they settle down for the night.

 With the arrival of the newcomer – who Draper jokingly dubs “Friday” – his worst problem, loneliness, has gone.
-Slowly, over the months, Draper teaches Friday English, and together, wondering if they will ever be rescued, set out to explore the Martian terrain and evade the alien slavers.
+Slowly, over the months, Draper teaches Friday English, and they set out together to explore the Martian terrain and evade the alien slavers.